 Deep Time Real Time: The 2025 Alastair Swayn Legacy Exhibition

-Deep Time Real Time: The 2025 Alastair Swayn Legacy Exhibition explores design’s relationship to planetary systems through two opposing time scales – ‘deep time’ and ‘real-time’.
+Deep Time Real Time: The 2025 Alastair Swayn Legacy Exhibition explores the relationship between design and planetary systems through two opposing temporal scales – ‘deep time’ and ‘real time’.

 Deep Time Real Time features creative works and research from Fayen d'Evie, Stuart Geddes and Žiga Testen, Alicia Frankovich, Emma Jackson, Farzin Lotfi-Jam, Nicholas Mangan and Cameron Allan McKean, Joel Sherwood Spring and Simulaa.